miguel-angel-monjas/master-thesis/cluster-management.md

   </property> </configuration>
 ```

-It is important to note that specific values must be set for the properties yarn.nodemanager.resource.memory-mb and yarn.nodemanager.resource.cpu-vcores.
+It is important to note that specific values must be set for the properties `yarn.nodemanager.resource.memory-mb` and `yarn.nodemanager.resource.cpu-vcores`.
-* yarn.nodemanager.resource.memory-mb.
+* `yarn.nodemanager.resource.memory-mb`.
 It is the amount of physical memory, in MB, that can be allocated for containers.
-As our instances’ RAM is 32GB, we can consider that about 8GB are used by the operating system and other tasks, 1GB each for the HDFS DataNode and the YARN NodeManager, so that 22GB can be a good fit (the master instance should consider also the HDFS NameNode and the YARN ResourceManager and provide about 20 GB instead).
+As our instances’ RAM is 32GB, we can consider that about 8GB are used by the operating system and other tasks, 1GB each for the HDFS *DataNode* and the YARN *NodeManager*, so that 22GB can be a good fit (the master instance should consider also the HDFS *NameNode* and the YARN *ResourceManager* and provide about 20 GB instead).
 Default value is 8192.
-* yarn.nodemanager.resource.cpu-vcores.
+* `yarn.nodemanager.resource.cpu-vcores`.
 It is the number of vcores that can be allocated for containers.
-As our instances have 32 vCPU’s, and considering that the operating system uses one of them and one each for the HDFS DataNode and the YARN NodeManager, 29 seems to be a good choice (27 is used in the master).
+As our instances have 32 vCPU's, and considering that the operating system uses one of them and one each for the HDFS *DataNode* and the YARN *NodeManager*, 29 seems to be a good choice (27 is used in the master).
 Default value is 8.

+Although not followed, (the official Cloudera documentation on YARN tuning)[https://www.cloudera.com/documentation/enterprise/5-3-x/topics/cdh_ig_yarn_tuning.html] can provide an overview of the optimization of YARN clusters.
+In fact, if proper values of the properties above are not set, *NodeManagers* will not be authorized to register and the cluster will not be deployed.

-### slaves
+### `slaves`
-Finally, the slaves files is updated, only on the master node:
+Finally, the `slaves` file is updated, only on the master node:
 ```bash
 sudo nano $HADOOP_HOME/etc/hadoop/slaves
 ```